Air Taxi Skyport Location Problem for Airport Access: Data set and experimental results

 \subsubsection{Data pruning}

-To further prune our data set, we filter out taxi zones which do not have significant demand for airports.
-The filtering process was implemented as follows.
-The demand data $d_{ij}$ (as explained in Section~\ref{sec:cost_computation}) was used to generate a choropleth map in ArcMap (version 10.5.1) \cite{arcgis} as shown in Figure~\ref{fig:choropleth}.
-As shown in the map, the $263$ taxi zones can be divided into six categories (based on the fraction of total airport trips originating from a taxi zone).
-For our experiments, we excluded the taxi zones with the lowest fraction of trips (first category in the chloropeth map), and as a result we focused on the remaining $144$ taxi zones (\emph{i.e.}, the top $144$ zones contributing to airport trips).
-Hence, as per the notation defined in Section~\ref{sec:setup}, $|\mathcal{L}| = 144$ and $|\mathcal{J}| = 3$ (\emph{i.e.}, three airports).
+To further prune the data set, we filter out taxi zones which do not have significant demand to airports.
+The filtering process was implemented using the demand data $D_{ij}$ (as obtained in Section~\ref{sec:dataset}).
+For our experiments, we excluded the taxi zones with the lowest fraction of trips (\emph{i.e.,} zones with less than 10 airport trips in a month) and as a result focused on the remaining $149$ taxi zones (\emph{i.e.}, the top $149$ zones contributing to the airport demand).
+Figure~\ref{fig:choropleth} shows a choropleth map of the candidate taxi zones generated using ArcMap version 10.5.1 (\cite{arcgis}).
+Hence, as per the notation defined in Section~\ref{sec:setup}, $|\mathcal{L}| = 149$ and $|\mathcal{J}| = 3$ (\emph{i.e.}, three airports).\\